When plotting sales territories for your reps, it’s important to look at the ground they cover.

-Imagine the number of customers in two different territories that are within 10 miles of the sales agent assigned to them.
-Maybe the first rep has many clients close by, while the second has too few in the same area.
+When plotting sales territories for your reps, it's essential to look at the ground they cover.
+Imagine the number of customers in two different territories within 10 miles (16.1 kilometers) of the sales agent assigned to them.
+The first rep may have many clients close by, while the second has too few in the same area.
 Restoring balance helps you avoid wasting resources.
 One of the best ways to do that is to create a radius map with eSpatial.

 What is a radius map?

-A radius map (or buffer map) allows you to create a radius around your data points based on distance.
-It’s based on one of the simplest, most useful principles of geometry – the radius, which measures the length between the center of a circle and a point on its perimeter.
+A radius measures the length between the center of a circle and a point on its perimeter.

 What is a radius point?